 What is slab in construction?

-But what is a slab in construction?
+But what slab means in construction?

-Well, we can define a concrete slab as a 2d structural element that is generally several inches thick.
 It takes area loading from structural point of view as load is distributed across the entire area.

 The slab (ceiling or flooring) transfer the area load to the supporting beams, columns, walls or the ground.
 Besides, it provides a flat useful surface for the occupants of the structure or a building.